weaveworks/scope/README.md

 in your Kubernetes cluster using
 [these resource definitions](https://github.com/TheNewNormal/kube-charts/tree/master/weavescope/manifests).

-1. Make sure your cluster allows priviledged pods (allowed by default from Kubernetes 1.1).
+1. Make sure your cluster allows priviledged pods (required by the Scope probes).
+Priviledged pods are allowed by default from Kubernetes 1.1.
-   If you are running a Kubernetes version lower than 1.1, make sure your cluster allows running pods in privileged mode (required by the Scope probes).
-To allow privileged pods, your API Server and all your Kubelets must be provided with flag `--allow_privileged` at launch time.
+   If you are running an earlier version, or priviledged pods are not allowed for any other reason, make sure your API Server and all your Kubelets are provided with flag `--allow_privileged` at launch time.

 2. Make sure your cluster supports [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md).